goesj/BavarianMortality/README.md

 * `03_MortModelling.R` Examplary fitting and Evaluation of a Model for Females
 * `04_LifeExpectancyVisualization.R` Script for all Visulaizationsplots found in the PDF.

-The parameteric Model Code requires the following packages:
+The parameteric model code requires the following packages:
 `rstan`, `tidyverse`, `sf`, `INLA`

 The analysis part needs the following packages (in addition to the above ones)